CouncilDataProject/cookiecutter-cdp-deployment/README.md

 The backend resources and processing are the only real costs and depend on usage.
-The more users that use your web application, the more the database and file storage costs.
+The more users that use your web application, the more the database and file storage cost.
 The CDP-Seattle monthly averages below are the averages for the most utilized months of it's existance so take these as close to upper-bounds.

+Billed Resources and Infrastructure:

 -   [Cloud Firestore Pricing](https://firebase.google.com/pricing/)
     _CDP-Seattle monthly average: ~$8.00_